polyaxon/polyaxon/docs/references/polyaxonfile-yaml-specification.md

 ## Tensorboard sections

  * [version](/references/polyaxonfile-yaml-specification/version/) `required`: defines the version of the file to be parsed and validated.
- * [kind](/references/polyaxonfile-yaml-specification/kind/) `required`: defines the kind of operation to run: plugin.
+ * [kind](/references/polyaxonfile-yaml-specification/kind/) `required`: defines the kind of operation to run: tensorboard.
  * [environment](/references/polyaxonfile-yaml-specification/environment/): defines the run environment, resources, persistence, and node selectors.
  * [build](/references/polyaxonfile-yaml-specification/build/) `required`: defines the how the user can set a docker image.